Zhong-Lab-UCSD/HiCtool/README.md

 ## API documentation

-All the functions used in this documentation are reported with all the input parameters in this [API documentation]().
+All the functions used in this documentation are reported with all the input parameters in the [API documentation]().

 ## Reference